 Let me tell you a story.

 I spent the first part of my career working for an honest, outstanding plumber.
 We worked on an hourly rate, and I was not paid commission.
 I only recommended parts and services which were necessary, or if asked by the customer, would give my honest professional opinion on their plumbing’s status.
-People considered us quite fair and I have adhered to those standards now, in owning my company.
+People considered us quite fair and I have adhered to those standards now, in running my own small business.

 When I started my company in 2015, I took a fellow plumber out to dinner to pick his brain on the industry, and to get some insight into how to help build and grow my business.
 This plumber, let’s call him Jimmy McFinkles, (that is not his real name, and it’s a poor attempt at a fake name, and if there are any Jimmy McFinkles out there, I sincerely apologize), asked me what my hourly rate was.
 I told him.
 He laughed a little, and asked me if I knew what the local plumbing giant was charging per hour.